Generic Name: tamoxifen (ta-MOX-i-fen)

 Important safety information:

 - Tamoxifen solution may cause dizziness.
-These effects may be worse if you take it with alcohol or certain medicines.
+This effect may be worse if you take it with alcohol or certain medicines.
 Use tamoxifen solution with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

 - Tamoxifen solution may reduce the number of clot-forming cells (platelets) in your blood.
 Avoid activities that may cause bruising or injury.
 Tell your doctor if you have unusual bruising or bleeding.
 Tell your doctor if you have dark, tarry, or bloody stools.